About the Register

 What's New

-Changes to the Code and the Register apply from 1 August 2011:
+Changes to the Code and Register apply from 20 September 2013:

 Currently registered lobbyists have been contacted directly with details of the changes.
-For more information see the FAQ.
+For more information see the FAQ page.

 In 2008 the Australian Government introduced a Lobbying Code of Conduct and established a Register of Lobbyists to ensure that contact between lobbyists and Commonwealth Government representatives is conducted in accordance with public expectations of transparency, integrity and honesty.